-Students will write one position paper based on a choice between two topics provided by the instructor (5-6 pages).
-The topics will reflect a statement to which students must take a stance and argue in agreement or disagreement using material from lectures and the course readings.
+Students will write a position paper (5-6 pages) based on a choice between two topics provided by the instructor, which is due on March 19.
+Students must take a stance on the topic prompt and argue in agreement or disagreement using material from lectures and the course readings.

-Take-Home Final Assessment - 15%
+Take-Home Assessment - 15%

 The take-home assessment will be essay format and allow students to draw on material from throughout the course (5-7 pages).
 It will be "open book" so that students can use their notes from lectures and the assigned readings.
-While not required, students may also choose to use any of the relevant supplementary materials within their answers.
-It will be held during the summer final assessment period-students will receive the questions on Monday August 24 at 10:00am and will need to submit their answers electronically on Quercus by Wednesday August 26 at 4:00pm.
+While not required, students may also choose to use any of the relevant supplementary materials within their essay.
+It will be held during the "final assessment" period-students will receive the prompt options on Monday April 19 at 10:00am and will need to submit their essay electronically on Quercus by Wednesday April 21 at 4:00pm.